-The osteoarthritis is potentially disabling without treatment, which can start with a rigidity and discomfort, but with time can be much more painful and can cause irreparable damage to their joints.
+Osteoarthritis is potentially disabling without treatment, starting with rigidity and discomfort, but with time, it can be much more painful and can cause irreparable damage to their joints.

 In essence, osteoarthritis is the result of repetitive movements and excessive stress in which the cartilage of the joints wears out over time.

-When the layer of cartilage gets thin enough, the tissues in and around the waves, along with the joints, become even more prone to damage.
+When the layer of cartilage gets thin enough, the tissues in and around the waves and the joints become even more prone to damage.

 How does osteoarthritis cause Subchondral Bone Sclerosis?

-Trauma is a superior cause, including that which damages the joints as they undergo moderate osteoarthritis, which may be the result of compacted bone tissue, or of hyperactive osteoblasts (the cells responsible for the creation of bone) stimulated by the Additional blood supply around the swelling.
+Trauma is a prime cause, including that which damages the joints as they undergo moderate osteoarthritis, which may result from compacted bone tissue or hyperactive osteoblasts (the cells responsible for the creation of bone) stimulated by the Additional blood supply around the swelling.